 How does RSpace store files?
+Are there configurable options?

 There are four ways that RSpace can store and link to files.
 This document provides some background information into the ways RSpace can work with new or existing data in various locations.